franzbu/EnhancedSpaces.spoon/README.md

 ## Additional Features
 ### Open Windows in Pre-Arranged mSpaces

-If you want EnhancedSpaces to automatically move windows to specific mSpaces when they are opened, add the following lines to your `init.lua`:
+If you want EnhancedSpaces to automatically move windows to specific mSpaces when the windows are opened, add the following to your `init.lua`:

 ```lua
   ...